Our recruitment process

 We have moved away from having fixed closing dates for applications, and now take a more flexible approach, where we monitor applications as they come in and close jobs to new applications when we have enough suitable candidates.
 We therefore strongly encourage you to apply as soon as you can.

 We also recommend creating a vacancy alert so you can be alerted to new jobs as soon as we post them.

 All applications will be reviewed by the hiring team for the job.

 Ahead of formal interview, we may call you on the number you have provided to have an informal discussion with you about the job and answer any questions you may have.

 If you are shortlisted for interview, you will receive an email confirming all of the details.
 We aim to give candidates as much notice as possible of their interview, but should you need to reschedule the interview, or are no longer interested in the job, please let us know as soon as possible.

 We will try to list the planned date for face-to-face interviews in the advert text if this is available at the time of publication.

-The majority of our interviews take place face-to-face at one of our offices or schools.
+Our interviews either take place face-to-face at one of our offices or schools or virtually over a video call.
 You will be interviewed by the Hiring Manager, along with a selection of relevant colleagues, in a panel format.
-If you haven’t taken part in a panel interview before, we recommend you research how these work.
-These articles on Monster, Total Jobs, Indeed and The Guardian are all useful.

-The panel will be asking you specific questions to explore how your qualifications, skills and experience match the advertised person specification.
+The panel will be asking you specific questions to explore how your qualifications, skills, experience, values match with the advertised person specification and align with Catch22.
 Make sure you revisit the job advert ahead of the interview and prepare some examples that address the criteria in the person specification.
 We strongly recommend that you research competency-based interviews ahead of the interview.